Aa-sheesh/MERNtodo/README.md

     cd frontend
     npm i
     npm run dev
 ```

-4. Press Ctrl + o and your todo app is up and ready.
+4. Press `o + enter` and your todo app is up and ready.